eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-policy.md

 ### Subject deletion announcements

-To get notified when a subject is deleted, the `"announcement"` object can be configured accordingly.
+To get notified when a subject is deleted, the `"announcement"` object can be configured in the respective subject section.
 ```json
 {
   "type": "my-subject",